 How to Make Ginger and Honey Tea

-Ginger and honey tea is a delicious concoction that will soothe your sore throat and help in clearing the phlegm.
+Ginger and honey tea is a delicious concoction that helps soothe a sore throat and clear the phlegm.
 Ginger ale is also somewhat similar in taste.
 Both ginger honey tea and ginger ale while breastfeeding is absolutely safe but should be taken in moderation.
 Here’s how you can make this tea.

 - Freshly grated ginger – 1 tbsp